lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The ML-KEM algorithm recipient processing of the values obtained from the KEMRecipientInfo structure can be summarized as:

 >
 1\.
-Obtain the shared secret using the Decapsulate() function of the RSA-KEM algorithm and the recipient's ML-KEM private key:
+Obtain the shared secret using the Decapsulate() function of the ML-KEM algorithm and the recipient's ML-KEM private key:

 ~~~
        ss = Decapsulate(sk, ct)